Templarian/MaterialDesign-React/README.md

 # React - Material Design Icons

-Material Design Icons can be used in React with a custom component or with the one provided in this module.
+[Material Design Icons](https://materialdesignicons.com/) can be used in React with a custom component or with the one provided in this module.

 ```
 npm install @mdi/react --save-dev
 ```

-## Props
+## Usage

+The example below uses the `@mdi/js` package which contains all the MDI icon's path data.

 ```javascript
 import React, { Component } from 'react'